-These are the most Thick, Chewy Oatmeal Raisin Cookies we’ve ever made or eaten!
+These are the best Oatmeal Raisin Cookies we’ve ever made or eaten!
 They are every bit as thick and chewy as bakery cookies, and loaded with the goodness of rolled oats and plump raisins.
-Ultra satisfying.

-My mom is all cook and no baker, so I didn’t get my bake bug from her.
-In fact, I think she only used the oven as an overflow home for pots and pans.
-Savory stir fries are her forte.
-To this day, she still doesn’t own a single sweet tooth.
+My mom is all cook and zero baker, so though I learned all my chopping skills from her, I didn’t get my bake bug from her.
+In fact, I think Mom used her oven mainly as an overflow home for pots and pans.
+To this day, she doesn’t have a single sweet tooth,

 I wish I had inherited that trait; unfortunately I’m hopelessly addicted to shhugarr. #gimmesugar

 It’s my sweet tooth that compelled me to start painstakingly collect stacks of cookie recipes to try after school.
 I beamed high and wide when I produced my first trays of successful cookies.
 Since then, I’ve never stopped baking up All the Cookies: from chewy Peanut Butter Cookies to bakery style Chocolate Chip Cookies to these thick, chewy Oatmeal Raisin Cookies you see here…

 Key Ingredients for Chewy Oatmeal Raisin cookies

 As a young girl, I often made oatmeal raisin cookies, as they’re my brother’s favorite.
 Over [many many] years, I’ve modified, tweaked, and experimented with oatmeal raisin cookies until they were bakery-style perfect.